Banging Toolbox

 Dewalt DWFP55126 6-gallon 165 psi pancake compressor

-- Has an efficient motor that starts up quickly even in cold weather.
+• The efficient motor starts up quickly even in cold weather.

 #7 The Senco portable air compressor